appium/appium/docs/en/advanced-concepts/migrating-to-xcuitest.md

 This locator strategy was specifically built on UIAutomation, so it is not included in the XCUITest automation backend.
 We will be working on a similar "native"-type locator strategy in coming releases.

+### `xpath` locator strategy

+1. Try not to use XPath locators unless there is absolutely no other alternatives.
+In general, xpath locators might be times slower, than other types of locators like accessibility id, class name and predicate (up to 100 times slower in some special cases).
+They are so slow, because xpath location is not natively supported by Apple's XCTest framework.
+2. Use driver.findElement(x) call instead of driver.findElements(x)[0] to lookup single element by xpath.
+The more possible UI elements are matched by your locator the slower it is.
+3. Be very specific when locating elements by xpath.
+Such locators like //* may take minutes to complete depending on how many UI elements your application has (e. g. driver.findElement(By.xpath("//XCUIElementTypeButton[@value='blabla']")) is faster than driver.findElement(By.xpath("//*[@value='blabla']")) or driver.findElement(By.xpath("//XCUIElementTypeButton"))).
+4. In most cases it would be faster to perform multiple nested findElement calls than to perform a single call by xpath (e.g. driver.findElement(x).findElement(y) is usually faster than driver.findElement(z), where x and y are non-xpath locators and z is a xpath locator).

 ### System dependencies

 In addition to the many gotchas that might come with upgrading any XCode installation (unrelated to Appium), Appium's XCUITest support requires a new system dependency: [Carthage](https://github.com/Carthage/Carthage).
 Appium Doctor has now been updated to ensure that the `carthage` binary is on your path.